twanjobs68/TGMusicApp/README-TG_Music_APP.txt

 READ ME
-Project Title – TG’s Music App
+Project Title ï¿½ TGï¿½s Music App
 Description: This application allows the user to select a genre of music from a drop downlist and be provided with several predetermined songs from that genre.
 Table of contents
 1.Login Page